En español | Generally speaking, no. You can only enroll in Medicare at age 62 if you meet one of these criteria:

 - You suffer from end-stage renal disease.

-Otherwise, no. Your initial enrollment period for Medicare begins three months before the month of your 65thbirthday.
-For example, if you turn 65 on July 4, 2019, the sign-up window opens on April 1.
+Otherwise, your initial enrollment period for Medicare begins three months before the month of your 65th birthday.
+For example, if you turn 65 on July 4, 2020, the enrollment window opens on April 1.

 Keep in mind